xdssio/spoonbill/docs/markdowns/backends.md

 * it's fast (much faster than shelve on windows, but slightly slower than native dbms on linux)
 * it's unbuffered by design: when the function returns, you are sure it has been written on disk
 * it's safe: even if the machine crashes in the middle of a big write, data will not be corrupted
 * it is platform independent, unlike shelve which relies on an underlying dbm implementation, which may vary from system to system the data is stored in a plain text format

->>>>>>> fsspec
 Requirements:
 ```pip install pysos```